-Explored many options of peeking the carousel and giving affordances to interact with the ad unit carousel.
-Heavily relied on the Gestalt principle of Closure to help give assistance to interact with the carousel.
+The team explored through sketching many options of peeking the carousel and giving affordances to interact with the ad unit carousel.
+We heavily relied on the Gestalt principle of Closure to help give assistance to interact with the carousel.

 This was the most minimal interaction for the carousel.